 In accordance with subsection 287.057(14), Florida Statutes, "Each contract manager who is responsible for contracts in excess of \$100,000 annually must complete training in contract management and become a certified contract manager."
 Certification requires successful completion of eight online training modules, a two-day instructor-led training, and a final assessment with a minimum score of 80 percent.
-In Fiscal Year 2017-18, the division offered 24 instructor-led training sessions, trained 879 staff, and issued 866 certifications.
-Whereas the statutory requirement began during Fiscal Year 2014-15 and certification is valid for four years, the division anticipates a significant need for recertification training beginning in Fiscal Year 2018-19, with approximately 900 staff requiring recertification; this need is expected to increase to approximately 1,400 staff annually beginning in Fiscal Year 2019-20.
+In fiscal year 2018-19, the division offered 40 instructor-led training sessions, trained 1,491 staff, and issued 1,453 certifications.
+Whereas the statutory requirement began during fiscal year 2014-15 and certification is valid for four years, the need for recertification training increased in fiscal year 2018-19, with approximately 900 staff requiring recertification; this need is expected to increase to approximately 1,400 staff annually beginning in fiscal year 2019-20.
 The division will continue to offer new certification training as needed.